-- It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - 1.
-Loosen the front wheel axle pinch bolt, then the wheel axle and the brake caliper bolts.
+To avoid injury, securely support the vehicle so there is no danger of it falling over.

+1. Loosen the front wheel axle pinch bolt, then the wheel axle and the brake caliper bolts.

 - 1. Front wheel axle pinch bolt - 2.
-Lift the front wheel off the ground according to the procedure on page 6-32.

-3. Remove the speed sensor lead holder by removing the bolt.
+Lift the front wheel off the ground according to the procedure on page 6-33. - 3.
+Remove the speed sensor lead holder by removing the bolt.